arnaudj/edu-book-notes/practical-module-federation.md

 - `ContainerReferencePlugin`: manages the `remotes` listed in the config.
 Used by a host.

-- `SharePlugin`: managed the `shared` part of the config: handles versioning requirements (aka `overrides`).
+- `SharePlugin`: manages the `shared` part of the config: handles versioning requirements (aka `overrides`).
 Used by host and remotes.

 Key files: